-29 Stella, L., op. cit.; Lewis, M., op. cit., pp. 15.
+30 Stella, L., op. cit.; Lewis, M., op. cit., pp. 15.

-not only to survive the Depression years, but to expand during this period.
-Besides having 26 acres of freehold clay lands at Belmont, the tile and pipe factory at Belmont was almost the size of Wunderlich Ltd and was also matching this company's output.30 On 20 September 1934, the inspector for the Department of Works and Labour reported that two new kilns had been constructed.31 In that same year, the Directors of the company decided to go public, selling 15,000 ordinary shares to raise revenue to carry out further expansion.
+Documentation amended: October 2009; November 2009, October 2010, May 2015, February 2019, July 2019 not only to survive the Depression years, but to expand during this period.
+Besides having 26 acres of freehold clay lands at Belmont, the tile and pipe factory at Belmont was almost the size of Wunderlich Ltd and was also matching this company's output.31 On 20 September 1934, the inspector for the Department of Works and Labour reported that two new kilns had been constructed.32 In that same year, the Directors of the company decided to go public, selling 15,000 ordinary shares to raise revenue to carry out further expansion.
 The 1935 development program was aimed specifically at modernising and increasing the capacity for the manufacture of vitrified clay pipes.
-Demand for the product had increased dramatically due to government contracts for the supply of sewerage pipes and connections for new inner suburbs.32
+Demand for the product had increased dramatically due to government contracts for the supply of sewerage pipes and connections for new inner suburbs.33

 On 6 November 1935, it was reported that H. L. Brisbane & Co.
 Ltd Board of Directors and the Belmont Park Road Board inspected the tile and pipe factory at Belmont.
 Since 1934, £20,000 had been spent on the factory and construction was still being completed on four kilns, new clay extracting equipment and a 100ft brick chimney.
-By this time, the Belmont factory was employing 140 people and producing 2,000,000 tiles per year.33
+By this time, the Belmont factory was employing 140 people and producing 2,000,000 tiles per year.34

 Wunderlich Ltd was established in Sydney in 1887.
 The company imported Marseilles tiles from overseas and distributed the tiles throughout Australia.
-However, when supplies were cut off from Europe during World War One, the company decided to manufacture its own tiles and opened its first tile factory in Western Australia in 1918.34 As H. L. Brisbane & Co.
-Ltd expanded, the company realised that it would be more beneficial to join its former employee rather than compete against him.35
+However, when supplies were cut off from Europe during World War One, the company decided to manufacture its own tiles and opened its first tile factory in Western Australia in 1918.35 As H. L. Brisbane & Co.
+Ltd expanded, the company realised that it would be more beneficial to join its former employee rather than compete against him.36